test-fullautomation/python-jsonpreprocessor/test/JPP_TestUsecases.rst

   [PARAMETER_SUBSTITUTION / BADCASE]

-   **JSON file with composite string on right hand side of colon: parameters and hard coded string parts; quotes around expression are missing**
+   **JSON file with nested parameter / string parameter substitution in parameter value / innermost parameter not existing**

-   Expected: No values are returned, and JsonPreprocessor throws an exception
+   Expected: JsonPreprocessor creates a new string with all dollar operator expressions resolved as string

 ----